LeRouxVisser/API_Assessment/README.md

 The API will rather take the already stored data, previous stored for that exact request earlier that day and respond with the given data stored.
 All data will be truncated in the sqlite3 databases, for 2 tables used, everyday once the first request for the new day is made.
 This will ensure the data is always up to date in the database and the DB does not run out of storage space.
+Futher enhancement for the scalability will be to add load balancing proxies infornt of my API (gunicorn).

 ## Testing
 Tested my git code and steps by deploying on my pythonanywhere account.
 Use below URLs for testing of two API endpoints.